Code-Institute-Submissions/rlopezba1-MilestoneProject1_Resub/README.md

 - Business Objective

-    - This website is for people who have a legal problem and are looking for a great company option to help them with the issue.
+    - This website is for people who have a legal problem and they are looking for a great company to help them with the issue.
-    - When they get to this website, they can see a relaxed website that try not to worry them more, but at the same time with a direct message of help and action.
+    - When they get to this website, they can see a relax website that try not to worry them more, but at the same time there is a direct message of help and action.
-    - The user will be able to contact for free because the consultation is free and also, there is a specified the clear message that in the event that the services are hired, it is not charged until the case is won.
+    - The user will have free consultation and also, there is a specified clear message that in the event that the services are hired, there is not charge until the case is won.
-    - Contact details will be clearly available throughout the site making it easy for potential clients to make contact
+    - Contact details will be clearly available throughout the site, making it easy for potential clients to make contact
-        - Home page (navigation var and modal)
+        - Home page (contact through the navigation bar and modal)
-        - Our Team page (navigation var, footer)
+        - Our Team page (contact through the navigation bar and footer)
-        - Practise Area page (navigation var, footer)
+        - Practise Area page (contact through the navigation barand footer)
-        - Contact Us page (navigation var, footer, google maps location and form)
+        - Contact Us page (contact through the navigation bar, footer, google maps location and form)

 - User Objective
-    - Find a law firm that inspires confidence, experience, guidance, problem solver in a relax way, afordable, risk-free and on the location area.
+    - Find a law firm that inspires confidence, experience, guidance, problem solver in a relax way, afordable, risk-free and local.
-    - Get information about the lawyers I am going to work with.
+    - Get information about the lawyers working in the company.
-    - Know the areas of expertise to see if they fit my needs
+    - Get information about the areas of expertise to see if they fit my needs
 - Project goals
-    - Create a clear, elegant and easily navigatable website for the user, and easy to contact the company.
+    - Create a clear, elegant and easily navigatable website for the user, and easy to contact to the company.
     - Create a relaxed image of a guide, of a professional team, with elegant colors.
     - Clearly specify what the company does, who they are, what they do and how to easily contact them at cost free.
 - User stories

     1. As a site visitor, I want to see who is going to help me in the company.
     2. As a site visitor, I want to see what they are specialists in.
-    3. As a site visitor, I want to be able to easily navigate the site and get information quickly.
+    3. As a site visitor, I want to be able to easily navigate on the site and get information quickly.
     4. As a site visitor, I want to know how much the consultation will cost me and how to contact them.
-    5. As a potential client, I want to leave a call, send an email or know where they are.
+    5. As a potential client, I want to make a call, send an email or to know where they are.
-    6. As a potential client, I want to know who works so I know who to contact to.
+    6. As a potential client, I want to know who works there so I know who to contact to.
 ## Features
-- I want the site to be original, elegant, professional, easy to contact, to show who are managing the company and where they are, being simple and easy to navigate, therefore, the use of sections is very clear, direct and simple.
+- I want the website to be original, elegant, professional, easy to contact, to let me know who are managing the company and where they are, being simple, direct, clear and easy to navigate.
-    It is very important that the user knows in detail the areas of specialization and who the lawyers are, and the experience they have, that is why the page allows you to scroll through these pages to acquire all the information that is needed but without overwhelming.
+    It is very important that the user knows in detail the areas of specialization and who the lawyers are, and the experience they have, that is why the page allows you to scroll through these pages to acquire all the information needed but without overwhelming.
 - All pages except the home page will adopt a similar page structure.
 At the top of each page there will be a fixed response navigation bar that will indicate to the user which page they are currently viewing and will always give them the information to contact by phone and receive the marketing message that there is no charge until the case is won, to permanently convey the idea of ​​zero risk.
-The user experience should be easy to navigate the site and encourage action.
+The user experience should be easy to navigate and encourage to action.
 It will contain links to other pages on the website and will be sleek black, with the corporate yellow color as in the footer.
   This navigation bar will collapse on mobile devices and be justified centrally on the page.